cs1302uga/cs1302-minesweeper-alpha/README.md

 #### No Fog Command

 This command removes, for the next round only, what is often referred to as the, "fog of war."
-Squares containing mines, whether unrevealed, marked, or guessed, will be displayed with less-than and greater-than symbols on either side of the square's center (as opposed to white space).
+All squares containing mines, whether unrevealed, marked, or guessed, will be displayed with less-than and greater-than symbols on either side of the square's center (as opposed to white space).
 Using the `nofog` command **does** use up a round.
 In order to issue this command, the `nofog` command is used.
-The syntax format for this
-command is as follows: `-["nofog"]-`.
+The syntax format for this command is as follows: `-["nofog"]-`.

 Let's go back to our `10`-by-`10` example.
-Suppose that we secretly know that there is a mine in squares (1,1) and (1,3).
+Suppose that in this example, there are only two mines in the entire board which are located in squares (1,1) and (1,3).
 If the player marked square (1,1) during the first round and then used the `nofog` command during the second round, then here is an example of what that scenario might look like: